Rudrajiii/leetcode_factory/README.md

 Welcome to the **LeetCode Factory** repository!
-This repository is dedicated to solving all 3313 problems available on LeetCode, organized by difficulty level and categorized by topic.
+This repository is dedicated to solving all problems (Currently 3322 ) available on LeetCode, organized by difficulty level and categorized by topic.
 The aim is to provide clear, efficient, and well-documented solutions in multiple programming languages, making it easier for learners and developers to grasp various algorithms and data structures.

 ## Table of Contents